Big, small, off-the-beaten track, our ideas, insight and knowledge set us apart.

 Why mother tongue education should become a norm

-For over 70 years the research has shown that mother tongue education, especially in the all important early years, acts as a tool to involve family and engage the child, so that they can learn to learn.
-The evidence is resounding from around the world, educational, life and societal outcomes are improved as a result.
+More than 70 years of research shows us that mother tongue education is especially important in the early years so that a child is given the best chance to learn to learn.
+From around the world, the evidence is resounding, educational, life and societal outcomes are improved as a result.

 Why Lifelong Inspiration builds person centred nursing home websites